-If you do things well and capture leads via a contact form (that is, they voluntarily subscribe and you do not employ lists provided by or purchased from anywhere else), the opening of an e-mail is dependent upon a number of factors, all of which, to a greater or lesser extent, have bearing on the likelihood that subscribers will open your e-mails more or less often.
+If you do things well and capture leads via a contact form (that is, they voluntarily subscribe and you do not employ lists provided by or purchased from anywhere else), the opening of an email is dependent upon a number of factors, all of which, to a greater or lesser extent, affect the likelihood that subscribers will open your emails more or less often.

 In other words: the manner in which you foster loyalty amongst your subscribers and make them want to open your messages.
 Below, I offer 7 tips to help you increase your open rate, whilst outlining methods for avoiding a number of problems.

 If you’d like to learn more on this topic, here’s an article that lists 11 ways to increase your email open rates.

 1. The time that transpires since someone subscribed

 It is difficult to maintain the interest of all subscribers over a prolonged period of time.
 In general, those who recently subscribed to your blog are more likely to open your emails than those who have been following the blog for years.

 Unless you are able to maintain constant interest amongst your subscribers, with techniques such as those outlined below, it is likely that other blogs, similar to yours, will arise, offering them the value that they originally found with you.